yrammos/cloud_piwik/CONTRIBUTING.md

-# Contributing to Piwik for Nextcloud
+# Contributing to pwk for Nextcloud

 :+1::tada: First off, thanks for taking the time to contribute!